MRCIEU/CheckSumStats/README.md

 estimated from the P value but a Z score close to 5 when estimated from the reported effect size and standard error

-## Example.
+## Step 6.
 Combine all plots into a single report

 Next we combine all the plots into a single report that we can save for later.